 The Planned Development will improve the subject property with adequate public infrastructure such as utilities and other public facilities to properly serve it without overloading and without detriment to the immediate area.
 The Planned Development is adjacent to and fully accessible to all required utilities.
-The Planned Development will replace two existing medical office buildings with a 45 unit multi-family apartment building that has been found to have less impact on traffic, street infrastructure, utilities and other public facilities than the existing office facilities.
+The Planned Development will replace two existing medical office buildings with a 42 unit multi-family apartment building that has been found to have less impact on traffic, street infrastructure, utilities and other public facilities than the existing office facilities.
 Utility providers have sufficient capacity to accommodate the Project and the Project will contribute development impact fees in order to compensate for the cost of schools and parkland.
-The initial study prepared for the Planned Development determined that the Project will not overload or pose a detriment to the full use and availability of streets, utilities and other public facilities.
-The Planned Development Project includes adequate provisions for utilities, services, and emergency vehicle access, and public service demands imposed by the Project will not exceed the capacity of existing and planned systems.
+The initial study prepared for the Planned Development Project includes adequate provisions for utilities, services, and emergency vehicle access, and public service demands imposed by the Project will not exceed the capacity of existing and planned systems.

 There is adequate public service provided to the proposed subdivision, including but not limited to gas and electric, water, sewer, recycling/waste disposal, cable TV, and police and fire services, as noted elsewhere in these findings.
 The Engineering and Transportation Department and Fire Department have found the access to the site to be safe for vehicular, pedestrian and emergency vehicle access.
 The Project will contribute both physical improvements and development impact fees to the community.
-The Project will contribute inlieu funds to support the future undergrounding of existing utilities as permitted by Code.
+The Project will contribute in-lieu funds to support the future undergrounding of existing utilities as permitted by Code.